 Set Current Location

-Named for the vibrant Ipanema neighborhood it's located in, Ipanema Beach truly embodies the Brazilian spirit that inspired the Bossa Nova classic "The Girl from Ipanema".
-Sparkling white sand stretches as far as the eye can see here and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
-Rio's tropical weather means plenty of sun and the beach draws crowds of Brazilians and visitors looking to soak up some rays.
-Eclectic to say the least, each of Ipanema's postos or zones has a unique spirit, from the vibrant Posto 9 with its party vibe to the surf-friendly Posto 7.
+Named for the vibrant Ipanema neighborhood it's located in, Ipanema Beach truly embodies the Brazilian spirit that inspired the Bossa Nova song "The Girl from Ipanema".
+Sparkling white sand stretches as far as the eye can see and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
+Rio's tropical weather means plenty of Sun, and the beach draws crowds of Brazilians and visitors looking to relax here.
+Each of Ipanema's postos or zones has a unique spirit, from the vibrant Posto 9 with its party vibe to the surf-friendly Posto 7.
 Beach culture at its best, Ipanema offers something for every visitor.
 Due to the forceful undertow, it's best to swim with caution.